7 Intro to ggplot

 Today, our goal will be to make a bar chart, sometimes known as a column chart.
 This bar chart will show the number of votes for each princess from the data.
 So, we need to count the number of rows for each value … our typical group_by/summarize/arrange (GSA) process.

-For this lesson, I’ll use the count() shortcut, since we haven’t used it much.
+For this lesson, I’ll use the count() shortcut, which I write about in Counting Shortcuts.
 Next, I’ll save the summarized data into a new dataframe called princess_data.
 Follow along in your notebook:

 1. Add a section: Princess data